Investigating layer-selective transfer learning of QAOA parameters for Max-Cut problem: Results

-Finally, we investigate the above scenarios for weighted graphs.
-For each instance, we randomly generate the edge weights.
-In Fig. \ref{weighted_comparison}(a), we compare individual single-layer optimization with the full parameter transfer, which again shows highest improvement for optimizing the first two QAOA layers.
-The observations from Fig. \ref{weighted_comparison}(b) again imply that optimizing first two layers results in very little improvement over optimizing the second layer alone.
-However, all transfer learning schemes have significantly lower approximation ratio compared to all-layer optimization.
-Thus for weighted graphs, sampling the correct solution may necessarily require optimizing all layers post parameter transfer.
+Finally, we investigate the selective optimization scheme for weighted graphs.
+The edge weights are randomly generated for donor and acceptor graphs.
+In Fig. \ref{weighted_comparison}, we compare individual single-layer optimization as well as two- and three-layer optimization with full parameter transfer and warm-start optimization.
+We again observe the highest approximation ratio for optimizing the second layer.
+Also, optimizing the first two layers results in little improvement over optimizing the second layer alone.
+However, all transfer learning schemes have significantly lower approximation ratios compared to all-layer optimization with warm-start.
+Thus, for weighted graphs, sampling the correct solution may necessarily require optimizing all layers following the parameter transfer.